French grammar: 4. Inversion of verb and subject

-Information questions
+Wh-questions

 There are four ways to form information questions in French.
 Like yes/no questions, each form is associated with a different degree of formality.

-1. Addition of question word or phrase
+1. In situ insertion of question word or phrase

 The simplest and generally most informal way to form an information question in French is by replacing a word in a declarative sentence with a question word or phrase and adding rising intonation to the end of the sentence.
 The question word or phrase may occur at the beginning or end of the sentence, depending on which word is being replaced, unlike in English, where the question word typically occurs at the start of the sentence.